Contextual Multi-Factor Authentication (MFA)

 There’s an open issue about unexpected MFA behavior and workarounds when a user logs in with an identity provider but SSOs to an application with a login policy of Required.

 If a user signs up with an MFA method that is allowed for a tenant, such as email, and the tenant configuration changes later to disable that MFA method, the user can still use that MFA method.
 Users cannot, however, add disabled MFA methods.
-If you are disabling an MFA method previously in use, it’s recommended you search for users using that method and remove it using a script and updating each user.
+If you are disabling an MFA method previously in use, it’s recommended you search for users using that method and remove it using a script, updating each user.